rpp2205-sdc-atacama/rpp2205-huan-reviews/README.md

 ## DB Initialization and ETL Quaries in Postgres
 ### Local
   1. Run `node db/schema.js` to create tables
-  2. Run `node db/importData.js` to import data from csv files (if deployed to cloud, run copyData-AWS-EC2.sql instead)
+  2. Run `node db/loadingData.js` to import data from csv files (if deployed to cloud, run copyData-AWS-EC2.sql instead).
+Make sure to replace the file paths with your paths
-  3. Run `node db/addIndex.js` to create indexes
-  4. After load testing APIs using K6, run `node db/deleteTestData.js` to delete load test data.

 ### Deploy to cloud
   1. Create database
-  2. Create file named `schema.sql` copy codes from `db/awsSchema.sql`
+  2. Create file named `schema.sql` and copy commands from `db/schema.sql`
-  3. Create file name `importData.sql` copy codes from `db/awsImportData.sql`
+  3. Create file name `loadingData.sql` and copy commands from `db/loadingData.sql`
   3. Run `psql -h localhost -U your-user-name -d your-cloud-database-name -f \schema.sql`
-  4. Transfer the CSV files from loacal to cloud server
+  4. Transfer the CSV files from local to cloud server
   5. Run `psql -h localhost -U your-user-name -d your-cloud-database-name` -f \importData.sql`

 ---
 ## Installation
-  1. In the terminal inside, run `npm run server` to start server
+  1. In the terminal inside, run `npm run server/index.js` to start server
   2. Test by typing `http://localhost:8000/reviews?product_id=1` in the Postman to see the response.

 ---